Welcome curious cats! Skye Blake here to get the facts about the age-old question “Can cats drink milk?”

 Provide Extra Water

-Drinking from toilets, plant dishes, flower vases, etc., should be discouraged since chemicals are usually in them that can be harmful.
+Discourage drinking from toilets, plant dishes, flower vases, etc., since chemicals are usually in them that can be harmful.

 Your cat might prefer running water instead of a bowl, so here are some ideas for either…